-Written by Nate Dosch, Vice President - Trust & Investments
+Written by Nancy Johnshoy, CFA, Vice President - Market Strategist

 Many business owners still refuse or delay business succession planning even in the face of statistics we shared in a previous blog about how critical planning is to the continuity of the business.
 I’m reminded of that Benjamin Franklin quote, “By failing to prepare, you are preparing to fail.”
 Of course, no one believes their business, grown with such devotion, care, and hard work, will become another statistic.
 However, almost 100% of the time, businesses don’t transfer to relatives naturally and easily without formal plans in place, let alone without estate-planning documents for tax advantages.

 Over the last nearly 20 years, experts at First Business Trust & Investments have guided business owners through the process of business valuation, succession planning, and estate planning to help ensure that their businesses continue to prosper after their eventual retirement or in case of an unplanned event.

 As you can imagine, we’ve encountered plenty of resistance along the way.
 Here are the top five common objections to business succession planning, in no particular order, and their counter-arguments:

 - It Will Cost Way Too Much

 Either you absorb the time and fees now to direct the succession planning to help ensure the business outlives you, or your heirs will pay dearly in the future.
 Professional fees associated with designing and implementing a business succession plan usually are far lower than costs associated with administering an estate or transferring a business without a formal, written plan in place.